ufal/mtmonkey/API.md

 ### Parameters

-The response structure includes one or more *translation* structures (depending on the presence of *nBestSize* parameter) or an *error* structure.

-The **translation** structure consists of:
+The response structure includes:

+-   *errorCode* (number): error code (see below), returned always
+-   *errorMessage* (string): a description of the error, returned always
+-   **translation** (list of structures): contains the translated data as a list of sentences, each of which contains the following:

--   *translated*: list of translations (of length 1, by default, or longer if n-best lists requested)
+    -   *translated* (list of structures): list of translations of one sentence (of length 1 by default, or longer if n-best lists were requested)
--   *translationId*: string, globally unique ID of the transaction

-The **translated** item consists of:

--   *text*: string, translated text in UTF-8 character encoding
+        -   *text* (string): translated text in UTF-8 character encoding
--   *score*: number, translation score, expressing quality of translation, meaningful only for comparison of multiple translations of one query
+        -   *score* (number): translation score, expressing quality of translation, meaningful only for comparison of multiple translations of the same sentence
--   *rank*: integer, rank of the translation option (ranked according the scoring, counting from 0)
+        -   *rank* (integer): rank of the translation option (ranked according to the scoring, counting from 0; this may be omitted as the rank is given by the order in the *translated* list)
+        -   *src-tokenized* (string): tokenization of the source sentence (for the translation of multiple sentences and/or alignment information)
         -   Further items if alignment information or multiple translation options are requested (see below).

-The **error** structure consists of:

--   *errorCode*: number, code of the error
--   *errorMessage*: detailed description of the error
+-   *translationId*: string, globally unique ID of the transaction (may be omitted)

 An example response with one translation:

     {
         "errorCode": 0,
+        "errorMessage": "OK"
         "translation": [
             {
                 "translated": [